 - setup a more thorough backup procedure

-When I had everything set up to begin the migration, I brought the NUC to the new Prague data center and turned it on.
-Then I started moving websites and services one by one.
-Soon the old VPS instance will be empty and I’ll be able to shut it down.
+When I had everything ready, I brought the NUC to the new Prague data center and turned it on.
+It went online and the migration could begin.
+I started moving websites and services one by one.
+A few days later, the old VPS instance was empty and I turned it off.

 |DigitalOcean||1x vCPU||2GB||50GB + $extra|